Mike Scioscia: Anaheim Angels / Los Angeles Angels of Anaheim / Los Angeles Angels (2000–2018)

 Under the leadership of Stoneman and Scioscia, the Angels ended their 16-year playoff drought in 2002, winning the AL Wild Card and ultimately winning the franchise's first World Series, a series that pitted the Angels against a San Francisco Giants team managed by Scioscia's former Dodgers teammate Dusty Baker.
-In winning the series, Scioscia became the 17th person to win a World Series as both a player and a manager (not including those who won as a player-manager).
+In winning the series, Scioscia became the 17th person to win a World Series as both a player and a manager (not including those who won only as a player-manager).